GameClub offers mobile gaming’s greatest hits for $5 per month – TechCrunch

 Though GameClub is seemingly arriving after Apple Arcade’s debut, it actually began before that.
 The startup was founded in 2018, ahead of any Apple Arcade rumors.
 It went live on iOS outside the U.S. before Arcade launched.

-The founders say they were inspired to address the issues caused by the free-to-play model that’s infiltrated the gaming industry.
+The founders say they were inspired to address the issues caused by the free-to-play model that has infiltrated the gaming industry.
 In addition, they had witnessed a decline in consumers’ willingness to purchase content upfront, which was impacting the industry.

 “I was seeing all these amazing game developers leave mobile because the types of games they make are not the types of games that monetize through in-app purchases and ads,” Sherman tells TechCrunch.
 “The free-to-play model actually only works for a handful of genres,” he explains.
 “A lot of companies make a lot of money through a very small number of genres and game experiences — to the exclusion of a lot of other types of genres that GameClub is bringing back — action, adventures, arcade, tower defense — anything that can be completed.”